nikukatansa/crossroad-live/site/content/_index.md

   - video: LULK2nZ6sCc
     title: Before the Throne of God above
 sermon:
-  video: oPQkLyAFVu4
+  video: mx3nimdOv9I
-  title: Crossroad Online - Teamwork (part 2)
+  title: Crossroad Online - Teamwork (part 3)
-  intro: We'll be uploading this morning's message early Sunday afternoon.
-In the
+  intro: Here is our full Sunday service, recorded at Crossroad.
+After a time of
-    meantime you can still watch Ray's talk on teamwork from last week.
+    worship and prayer, Jon continues looking at the theme of teamwork and how we can encourage one another in our faith.
 ---